 Prior to his appointment as Group Chief Executive Officer of Adventist HealthCare in 2012, Dr Leon Clark FAICD was Chief Executive Officer of Sydney Adventist Hospital for ten years from April 2002.
 With a strong clinical background, as well as administrative expertise, he was originally an Obstetrician and Gynaecologist, and pioneer in his chosen sub-specialty of in vitro fertilisation.
 A past president of the Australian Private Hospitals Association, he currently serves on the boards of several not-for-profit organisations, including The Novus Foundation and Medi-Aid Centre Foundation Limited.

-Professor Sandy Middleton is Professor of Nursing and Director of the Nursing Research Institute, a joint initiative between St Vincent's Health Australia (Sydney) and Australian Catholic University.
+Professor Sandy Middleton is Professor of Nursing and Director of the Nursing Research Institute a joint initiative between St Vincent’s Health Australia (Sydney) and Australian Catholic University.
 She has been successful in obtaining funding as a chief investigator on 56 grants attracting funding of over $14.5M.
 Her particular interest is in stroke and implementation research.
-She is a member of the National Stroke Foundation Clinical Council, the National Health and Medical Research Council Translation Faculty, a Director of the St Vincent's Clinic Board, and Chair of the Steering Committee of the Australian Stroke Clinical Registry.
+She is a member of the National Stroke Foundation Clinical Council, the NHMRC Translation Faculty, a Director of the St Vincent’s Clinic Board, and Chair of the Steering Committee of the Australian Stroke Clinical Registry.

 Tomas Ratoni is a Paediatric Clinical Nurse Consultant.
-He has a background primarily in paediatric critical care and paediatric and neonatal retrieval medicine.
-More recently, has discovered a taste for general paediatrics.
+He has a background primarily in paediatric critical care and paediatric and neonatal retrieval medicine and more recently has discovered a taste for general paediatrics.
 He has a passion for teaching and is an instructor for Australian Paediatric Life Support.

 Professor Wilson is Director of the Menzies Centre for Health Policy at the University of Sydney and leads the Australian Prevention Partnership Centre.
 His research interests concern the application of epidemiology to informing decision making in clinical medicine, public health, and health service policy and planning.
 His specific areas of interest are chronic disease prevention and management.
+His specific areas of interest are chronic disease prevention and management.
 His previous non-academic roles include Deputy Director-General, Policy, Planning and Resourcing, Queensland Health, and Chief Health Officer, and Deputy Director-General, Public Health, NSW Health.